Writing Contest: "Delight In Life"

 The second 25% of all entry fees will go to The Pro-Life Legal Defense Fund.

-Remaining entry fees may be used to hire readers for the contest, to defray the costs of the contest and the Christmas Issue, and to support the mission of The Academy of Inventive Literature.
+Remaining entry fees may be used to hire readers for the contest, to defray the costs of the contest and the Christmas Issue, and to support the work of The Academy of Inventive Literature.

 Send submissions to firstname.lastname@example.org.
 Type CONTEST in the subject line.
 In your email, please indicate which age group you want to be considered in.
 You may enter according to your age, or according to your grade/grade-equivalent.